 Accordingly, the accompanying consolidated financial statements and report of independent accountants are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China, and their applications in practice.
 As the financial statements are the responsibility of the management, Ernst & Young cannot accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may derive from the translation.

 English Translation of Consolidated Financial Statements Originally Issued in Chinese

 CONSOLIDATED BALANCE SHEETS

-June 30, 2021, December 31, 2020 and June 30, 2020
+June 30, 2022, December 31, 2021 and June 30, 2021

-(June 30, 2021 and 2020 are unaudited)
+(June 30, 2022 and 2021 were unaudited)

 (Expressed in thousands of New Taiwan Dollars)